 None of this is to say that children shouldn’t be able to enjoy a childhood without exposure to the sexual preoccupations of adults, but at some point children turn into sexually curious (if not obsessed) adolescents and the notion that their sexual health will be irreparably harmed by exposure to erotica of any kind is, to date, simply not supported by any consistent scientific studies, even though anti-pornography advocates, in defense of Britain’s new “porn site age check” still make utterly unsupported claims like the following:

 “Protecting children from exposure, including accidental exposure, to adult content is incredibly important, given the effect it can have on young people,” said its chief executive Will Gardner.”
 The Guardian

 As it is, the policy, which was supposed to have taken effect this month, was delayed in order “to give the British Board of Film Classification (BBFC) regulator time to launch a public consultation on its draft guidance this month.”

 As critics have pointed out, the database (of every man and woman choosing to watch pornography) would be “ripe for Ashley Madison-style hacks or leaks.”
 The risks are self-evident, as well as the potential for future government abuse.
 That any government official might themselves be exposed is probably the surest reason the program has been delayed.
-But the stated justification for the policy, that accessing pornography is harmful to minors, has no scientific or psychological standing.
+But the stated justification for the policy, that accessing pornography is harmful to minors, has as of yet no scientific or psychological standing.
 How to shield children, as opposed to minors, from pornography is a worthwhile pursuit, but not if it’s used solely as a rationalization to suppress sexual expression.

 So, beyond resentment, what else might be going on?